Palestinians in Gaza feel nowhere is safe amid unrelenting Israeli airstrikes

 The bombardments came after Israel agreed Wednesday to allow Egypt to deliver limited humanitarian aid to Gaza, the first crack in a punishing 11-day siege.
 Many among Gaza’s 2.3 million residents have cut down to one meal a day and have been left to drink dirty water amid dwindling supplies.

-The announcement of a plan to bring water, food and other supplies into Gaza happened as fury over the blast at Gaza City’s al-Ahli Hospital spread across the Middle East, and as U.S. President Joe Biden visited Israel in hopes of preventing a wider conflict in the region.
+The announcement of a plan to bring water, food and other supplies into Gaza came as fury over the blast at Gaza City’s al-Ahli Hospital spread across the Middle East, and as U.S. President Joe Biden visited Israel in hopes of preventing a wider conflict in the region.

 There were conflicting claims of who was behind the deadly hospital explosion.
 Hamas officials in Gaza blamed an Israeli airstrike, saying hundreds were killed.
 Israel denied it was involved and released a flurry of video, audio and other information that it said showed the blast was instead due to a rocket misfire by Islamic Jihad, another militant group operating in Gaza.
 Islamic Jihad dismissed that claim.